OpenEvalProject/evals/manuscripts/elife-74955/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0190ak572 Kimmel Center for Biology and Medicine at the Skirball Institute, NYU Grossman School of Medicine New York United States
+1. Kimmel Center for Biology and Medicine at the Skirball Institute, NYU Grossman School of Medicine New York United States ([ROR:0190ak572](https://ror.org/0190ak572))
-2. https://ror.org/0190ak572 Department of Cell Biology, NYU Grossman School of Medicine New York United States
+2. Department of Cell Biology, NYU Grossman School of Medicine New York United States ([ROR:0190ak572](https://ror.org/0190ak572))
 3. Department of Genetics, Washington University School of Medicine St. Louis United States
-4. https://ror.org/017zqws13 Department of Genetics, Cell Biology and Development, University of Minnesota Minneapolis United States
+4. Department of Genetics, Cell Biology and Development, University of Minnesota Minneapolis United States ([ROR:017zqws13](https://ror.org/017zqws13))
-5. https://ror.org/05cf8a891 Department of Neuroscience, Albert Einstein College of Medicine The Bronx United States
+5. Department of Neuroscience, Albert Einstein College of Medicine The Bronx United States ([ROR:05cf8a891](https://ror.org/05cf8a891))
-6. https://ror.org/0190ak572 Department of Pathology, NYU Grossman School of Medicine New York United States
+6. Department of Pathology, NYU Grossman School of Medicine New York United States ([ROR:0190ak572](https://ror.org/0190ak572))

 † Corresponding author

 ## Abstract

 Gap-junctional signaling mediates myriad cellular interactions in metazoans.
 Yet, how gap junctions control the positioning of cells in organs is not well understood.
 Innexins compose gap junctions in invertebrates and affect organ architecture.
-Here, we investigate the roles of gap-junctions in controlling distal somatic gonad architecture and its relationship to underlying germline stem cells in Caenorhabditis elegans .
+Here, we investigate the roles of gap-junctions in controlling distal somatic gonad architecture and its relationship to underlying germline stem cells in Caenorhabditis elegans.
 We show that a reduction of soma–germline gap-junctional activity causes displacement of distal sheath cells (Sh1) towards the distal end of the gonad.
 We confirm, by live imaging, transmission electron microscopy, and antibody staining, that bare regions—lacking somatic gonadal cell coverage of germ cells—are present between the distal tip cell (DTC) and Sh1, and we show that an innexin fusion protein used in a prior study encodes an antimorphic gap junction subunit that mispositions Sh1.
 We determine that, contrary to the model put forth in the prior study based on this fusion protein, Sh1 mispositioning does not markedly alter the position of the borders of the stem cell pool nor of the progenitor cell pool.
 Together, these results demonstrate that gap junctions can control the position of Sh1, but that Sh1 position is neither relevant for GLP-1/Notch signaling nor for the exit of germ cells from the stem cell pool.

 ## Introduction